Fatima Bouchar Was Bound, Gagged And Photographed Naked. John McCain Wants To Know If Gina Haspel's Okay With That.

 McCain made the association in a two-page letter to Gina Haspel asking 12 questions about her role in the CIA’s interrogations of detainees who were held overseas in the early 2000s and in the destruction of videotapes showing those interrogations.
 Haspel was appointed the agency’s deputy director in February 2017; Trump said he intended to nominate her to the CIA’s top job last week.

-McCain’s questions are mostly general and open-ended except for a query about a Libyan woman who was detained with her husband and “was bound, gagged, and photographed naked as several American intelligence officers watched.
+McCain’s questions are mostly general and open-ended except for a query about a pregnant Libyan woman who was detained with her husband and “was bound, gagged, and photographed naked as several American intelligence officers watched.
 Do you believe actions like these were justified, and do you believe they produced actionable intelligence?”

-The incident involved Fatima Bouchar and her husband, whom masked CIA officers allegedly detained in 2004 in Bangkok, according to news reports.
+The incident involved Fatima Boudchar and her husband, a well-known Libyan dissident, Abdul-Hakim Belhaj, who were detained in Bangkok in 2004 in a joint operation between the CIA and the British intelligence agency, MI6, and rendered to Libya, according to Reprieve, a British human rights group.
+The couple was detained in Libya for six years.
+The case gave rise to a criminal investigation in Great Britain, and the couple is engaged in an ongoing legal effort to have a British intelligence officer charged with kidnapping.

+It was not clear whether Haspel was involved in the case.
+McCain's office did not respond immediately to a request for clarification.
+The CIA's black site in Thailand was closed in December 2002.

 McCain has not taken a position publicly on Haspel’s nomination, but his letter ties the 33-year CIA veteran to what he considers grotesque prisoner abuse.
 With the Senate split 51-49 between Republicans and those who caucus with the Democrats, a McCain vote against Haspel could doom her nomination.
 Republican Rand Paul has said he will vote against Haspel.